 Signs, Symptoms, and Treatments for Seasonal Allergies

-As the cycle of nature renews and flowers begin to bloom, seasonal allergies emerge.
-Millions are affected each year as spring unfolds and the sneezing commences.
-However, it can sometimes be difficult to pinpoint exactly what is causing the allergic reaction and how to treat it when identified.
+However, it can be difficult to pinpoint exactly what is causing this allergic reaction and how to treat it once a cause is identified.

-Common Seasonal Allergies
+What are Common Seasonal Allergies?

-Most commonly known as “hay fever,” allergic rhinitis happens when pollen becomes airborne in the spring and releases tiny grains to fertilize plants.
 Grass, weeds and trees all carry pollen.
 This pollen release triggers a reaction in the immune system for those who are sensitive to it.
 The immune system overreacts by making Immunoglobulin E antibodies, which induces typical allergy symptoms.

 Mold is also sometimes classified as a seasonal allergy, as the release of spores is often linked to asthma and creates a similar experience in those who are allergic.